populationgenomics/saige-tenk10k/README.md

 ## To run

-Instructions to run each component of the pipeline using analysis runner are provided at the top of each script
+Instructions to run each component of the pipeline using analysis runner are provided at the top of each script.

 ## Data